 First and foremost, while I feel extremely fortunate to have gone to El Chaltén and Los Glaciares first and Puerto Natales and Torres del Paine second simply due to benefiting from weather issues, I recommend reversing the itinerary.
 Puerto Natales is a larger city with more amenities.
 It is easier to book bus transportation and actually pay for it with a credit card instead of cash.

 Campsites for the park operated camp grounds require a reservation during the high season, and it must be done in person.
-There is a CONAF office in Puerto Natales, however, it is not open on the weekend, so visit on a week day.
+There is a CONAF office in Puerto Natales, however, it is not open on the weekend, thus a week day visit is required.
 There is also an opportunity to make reservations at the administration office in the park where the buses take all passengers, but the campgrounds filled up quickly.
 We were lucky to be able to get space at the campgrounds on the dates we wanted, but other dates within the five days we were in the park were full.

 If time allows, there is a totally different way to hike the W route.
 We took the ferry from Pudeto to Refugio Paine Grande by Lago Pehoe.
 We stayed there two nights which provided us the opportunity to pick which day had better weather to hike to Glacier Grey.
 We could also do it with a day pack rather than a backpack.
 I originally planned the added time because I was concerned with the bus/ferry coordination.
 They seem to have these connections down and hikers aren’t left behind, so we really didn’t need the extra time, but we had the luxury to hang out while it was raining and hike while it was sunny with a day pack.
 Had we planned to stay at Refugio Glacier Grey, we would have had to backpack there and back over the two days.

 We had planned to camp at Britanico, but found out this was no longer an available option.
-As such we made a reservation at Campamento Italiano while we also had a reservation at Los Cuernos the following day.
+As such we made a reservation at Campamento Italiano, a free campground operated by the park, while we also had a reservation at Los Cuernos the following day.
 This wasn’t the best planning, but it gave us the option had we needed it to hike Britanico on one day or another (though one day is long and the other short).
 Campers could easily stay at either place for two nights as well or try out Frances Camp.
 I probably wouldn’t recommend staying at the same place two nights in a row unless it were the cabins, as I can say the individual cabins with a nice shower house and hot tub at Los Cuernos was worth every penny.
 We had to make the cabin reservations six months in advance, so some planning is required.

 Things to Know: